 For iOS, the best calendar app can only be Fantastical 2.
-It works with the iPhone, iPad, and Apple Watch, and it takes advantage of some of the new hardware features like 3D Touch and Force Touch.
+It works with the iPhone, iPad, and Apple Watch, and it takes advantage of features like 3D Touch and Force Touch.
 What pushes it above the rest of the apps available on iOS is how it supports multiple languages, lets people use speech to create reminders, and even supports the use of simple text phrases to make reminders and alerts.
 It’s intuitive, quick, convenient, and feature-rich, which is everything you want from an app you’re hoping will make your life easier to schedule.

 The iPad app gets its own unique dashboard view, which provides quick and easy access to all of your events and reminders.
 If you have an Apple Watch, there’s a dedicated app for that as well, which will have your reminders pushed to it, and allow you to speak directly to the watch to add new events, thanks to the Force Touch capabilities.
 English, French, German, Italian, Spanish, and Japanese are all supported.

 Many of the app’s features are standard fare and just what you’d expect a calendar app to offer, but Fantastical 2 strives to make every process more convenient in order to save time.
 For example, you can start a sentence with “reminder,” “to do,” or “task” to create reminders, or use phrases like “remind me tomorrow at 3PM,” or “alarm 3PM” to set new alerts.
 You can also add a geofence to an alert so that it’ll go off when you leave or arrive at a specific location.
 For example, if you head out to a grocery store, you’ll be reminded of the fact that you need milk and bread.